sintetizzatore/dsp/02-editors.md

 >> I'm going to stick with Emacs so I can go back and forth, graphical and non-graphical.

->> Cool features of Emacs:  ability to run a Python interpreter; you can code, edit, and manipulate source code like Git all
->> in the same place;
+>> Cool features of Emacs:  ability to run a Python interpreter; you can code, edit, and manipulate source code like Git all in the same place; you can implement vim inside Emacs

+>> Useful shortcuts for Emacs:  C-x u (undo); C-g (cancel); C-s (search/incremental); M-% (replace); M-; (comment); C-d (delete character to right of cursor); M-d (delete one word to right of cursor); M-f or M-b (move forward/backward one word at a time); C-k (kill from cursor to end of line); C-y (undo a kill); C-x C-c (quit emacs)

+>> Emacs customization is mostly through variables (customizable variables).
+This effects most behaviors.
+For fonts, colors and other text attributes, "faces" can be adjusted.
+To alter either, the command is M-x customize.
 ---